 - Earplugs: we may motor into the night and waves slapping the hull can be loud Didn’t need these either, as I’m a very sound sleeper, but several people did mention the noise so it’s not a bad idea

 - Cash for National Park entrance fee, gratuities and incidentals I brought $600 cash, which proved to be just enough.
 I didn’t really shop on this trip, but there were people to tip in Quito, which I hadn’t thought about ahead of time.
-In addition to $100 fee for the Galapagos, I tipped $120 to our guide, $140 for the crew.
+In addition to the $100 fee for the Galapagos, I tipped $120 to our guide and $140 for the crew.
 I had a small bar bill for my daily Coca-Cola, and various other small expenses.
 I think I came home with a bit of cash.
 Soda was $2 on board, and I think wine was $5 a glass, which was very reasonable.

 - Hiking socks: 3 or 4 pair, light-weight synthetic or synthetic/wool blend I think I brought 3 pair of socks on the cruise.
 With short hikes, I re-wore socks for a few days as I only wore them an hour or two at a time